coshy90/digital-garden/src/site/notes/Dashboards/Lifetime Reading.md

 {"dg-publish":true,"permalink":"/dashboards/lifetime-reading/"}
 ---

+My Lifetime Reading

+These are all the books I remember reading in my life.
+There will be way more - children's books, books I have borrowed from the library as a teenager without keeping track, university lecture, research books...

+But it's better to have some overview than none at all - so here goes:

 | Cover                                                                                                                                 | Title                                                                                                                                                                                                                                                     | series                                | finished           | rating |
 | ------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------- | ------------------ | ------ |